 There is one potential problem with the Gulkana River sockeye stock.
 This stock, like other sockeye stocks, has the viral disease, infectious hematopoietic necrosis (IHN), which causes severe mortality of juvenile salmon.
-Sockeye juveniles at the Gulkana hatchery have not been affected by IHN to date.
-IHN has, however, caused severe mortality at other state hatcheries in the past.
-The strain of IHN virus found in the Gulkana River stock has caused mortality of Cook Inlet sockeye fry in tests conducted by ADF&G's fish pathology laboratory (Dr. Roger Grischkowsky 16/ pers. comm., December 29, 1982).
+IHN has caused severe mortality at state hatcheries.
+The strain of IHN virus found in the Gulkana River stock has caused mortality of Cook Inlet sockeye fry in tests conducted by ADF&G's fish pathology laboratory (Dr. Roger Grischkowsky $\frac{16}{16}$ / pers. comm., December 29, 1982).
 The potential implication of a transplant of Gulkana River sockeye salmon into the Susitna River is clear--a virulent strain of IHN virus could adversely affect Cook Inlet sockeyes.
 There is perhaps some good news.
 Water hardening of sockeye salmon eggs in an iodophor solution may kill IHN viruses inside as well as outside of the eggs.
-If this procedure proves viable, IHN virusfree juvenile sockeye salmon could be produced at hatcheries, such as Gulkana hatchery, which have an IHN virus-free water source.
+If this procedure proves viable, IHN virusfree juvenile sockeve salmon could be produced at hatcheries, such as Gulkana hatchery, which have an IHN virus-free water source.
 Further research may prove or disprove the viability of this procedure.